-ROBOCUP COMPETITION- ROBOCUP Canada is a project-oriented educational initiative that supports local, regional and international robotics and artificial intelligent (AI) events from Elementary to post-university students.
-Each year, a published book is available with researcher's findings.
-This worldwide organization is a community of sharing and provides students with opportunities to push the boundaries of Al. Each country organizes events, competitions and conferences to allow students with the opportunity to field test their robot designs and ideas.
-ROBOCUP allows students to use any type of robot system and materials, students wish to explore.
+ROBOCUP COMPETITION -ROBOCUP Canada is a projectoriented educational initiative that supports local, regional, and international robotics and artificial intelligence (AI) events for Elementary to post-university students.
+Each country organizes events, competitions, and conferences to allow students the opportunity to field test their robot designs and ideas.
+ROBOCUP allows students to use any type of robot system and materials that students wish to explore.
 Every robot is expected to be 100% autonomous and students are allowed to use any programming language of choice.
-This robotics and Al organization embraces diversity, innovation and inventors.
-A variety of technologies are strongly encouraged so students can challenge the existing robots' technologies and Al ideas to help humanity be a better place.
-ROBOCUP advocates the importance for robots and humans to live peacefully together.
-ROBOCUP is backed by a Federation of researchers, top industry innovators, developing University researchers and many other worldly industries.
+ROBOCUP is backed by a Federation of researchers, top industry innovators, developing University researchers, and many other worldly industries.
 Even more, the International committees provide support through an online forum of exchanges and dialogue to help stretch the imagination.
-The Québec Canada committee organizes a qualifying event yearly for Elementary and Secondary students, while Canadian University students need to submit their robotics project online before they are accepted to compete at the world event each year.
-Local, national and International events are accessible. http://robocupcanada.ca
+The Québec Canada committee organizes a qualifying event yearly for elementary and secondary students, while Canadian University students need to submit their robotics project online before they are accepted to compete at the world event each year Local, national, and International events are accessible. http://robocupcanada.ca